We are searching for

 • That Sticker Shock: Sometimes it's required and sometimes it isn't, but no matter what form it comes in a down payment can be a significant chunk of money.
 If a dealership requires a down payment, you can find yourself paying as much as a fifth of the vehicle cost before it even leaves the lot.
 Even if you don't make a down payment, that cost doesn't just disappear.
 The cost will just be rolled into even larger monthly payments.

-• A Strain On the Monthly Budget: speaking of larger payments, there's another advantage of leasing over buying: it lowers your monthly expenses.
+• A Strain On the Monthly Budget: Speaking of larger payments, there's another advantage of leasing vs buying a car: it lowers your monthly expenses.
 Making payments on a car you intend to own almost always involves a much higher cost than leasing.
 Yes, you get to own the car at the end, but that doesn't make those monthly bills any easier to stomach.

 • Maintenance Still Required: Just because there isn't a lease forcing you to maintain your car, doesn't mean you won't be forking out some dough.
 For your vehicle to remain in proper working order, you will need to maintain and repair it when necessary.
 You may not have to meet the criteria set by a lease agreement, but you'll definitely still be taking the car into the shop every once and a while.